Resources for Caregivers

 A round-up of services and supports around the country and online for caregivers.

-There are services out there to help all caregivers.
+There are services to help all caregivers, including LGBT caregivers.
 Every Area Agency on Aging (AAA)—which make up a nationwide network of local agencies that provides aging services known as the Aging Network—in the U.S. must have a Family Caregiver Support Program.
 This program is mandated to provide services and support to family caregivers (both families of origin and families of choice).
 These programs provide information and referrals, training, individual counseling, support groups, respite care and supplemental assistance to all caregivers.

 To locate your local AAA visit the Eldercare Locator [or call 1-800-677-1116] at the National Area Agencies on Aging (n4a) site.
 For additional caregiver resources in your area, visit the Family Caregivers Alliance’s Family Care Navigator.